SSWConsulting/SSW.Rules.Content/rules/pitch-a-product/rule.md

 ---
 type: rule
-title: Do you know how to pitch a product?
+title: Do you know the elevator pitch for a product?
 uri: pitch-a-product
 authors:
   - title: Adam Cogan